MainulDip/JavaEveryday/android-java.md

 ## Android With Java:
-This is a personalized overview of the core android development concepts and terms with some practical walk through.
+This is a personalized overview of the core android development concepts and terms with some practical walk through docs

 ### :cat: [Android View/Layout](./android-view-cheat.md) < Click to view